kumartheashwani/vault-python-mcp-server/README.md

 start-smithery.bat
 ```

-This mode communicates via standard input/output and is designed specifically for Smithery's local tool integration.
+This mode communicates EXCLUSIVELY via standard input/output and is designed specifically for Smithery's local tool integration.
+It does NOT start the HTTP server, avoiding any conflicts or timeouts.

 > **IMPORTANT**: Do NOT use `python server.py` for Smithery integration as it starts both HTTP and stdio modes, which can cause conflicts or timeouts.